codefresh-io/cap-docs.codefresh.io/_docs/testing/unit-tests.md

 {% endraw %}
 {% endhighlight %}

 The main advantage of this approach is that you can easily replicate your test environment in the Codefresh pipeline by selecting the appropriate image for your tests.
 You also get a clear overview on the test results.
-If they fail, the pipeline will automatically stop.
+If they fail, the pipeline automatically stops execution.
 You can change this behavior with the [fail_fast]({{site.baseurl}}/docs/pipelines/what-is-the-codefresh-yaml/#execution-flow) property.

 {%
   include image.html